KonstantinTomashevich/Kan/unit/render_pipeline_language/readme.md

 - Swizzles can be used to create new vectors based on source vector items.
 Swizzle is a sequence of item names with no more than 4 items in it.
 For example, `f3 my_vector = f3 {...}; f4 result = my_vector.xyxy;` is the same as `f3 my_vector = f3 {...}; f4 result = f4 {my_vector.x, my_vector.y, my_vector.x, my_vector.y};`;
-  However, swizzles might be a little bit faster as they usually have designated instruction in shader IR languages.
+  However, swizzles usually result in smaller bytecode as they usually have designated instruction in shader IR languages.

 Matrix columns can be accessed as vectors in the same way as single item access works for vectors.